bernabesc/KafkaTools/README.md

 ![GitHub forks](https://img.shields.io/github/forks/bernabesc/KafkaTools?style=social)

-A small kafka tool written in `Java` to easly post json files to kafka
+A small kafka tool written in `Java` to easly post json files to kafka This is extra useful if you dont have a docker or dont have access to where your kafka service is running, you can specify the ip and post your json

 # How to use it:
 * At the ip of your docker ( if you are running it locally it prob is localhost:9093)